GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 ![bg right h:700px](images/2021-10-22-04-07-06.png)

 ---
-- Select Info with Links from ADD SCREEN and enter the Screen Name
+- Select "Info with Links" from ADD SCREEN and enter the Screen Name.
 ![bg right h:650px](images/2021-10-22-02-58-46.png)

 ---
-- Upload the photo used in the Pet List screen in Image Source.
+- Upload one of the photos used in the Pet List screen in Image Source.
 ![bg right h:500px](images/2021-10-22-03-05-37.png)

 ---
-- Rewrite the Text with the label Birthday and its value, and the label Latest Weight and its value!
+- Rewrite the Text with the label "Birthday" and its value, and the label "Latest Weight" and its value.
 ![bg right h:700px](images/2021-10-22-03-18-32.png)

 ---
-- Let's change the Text named Link 1 to Weihgt Log
+- Change the Text named "Link 1" to "Weight Log"
 - Leave Link 2 as it is.
-(Use it as a lead-in to the screen you created in the last exercise time)
+(This will be used as a link to the screen created in the exercise)

 ![bg right h:700px](images/2021-10-22-03-28-26.png)

 ---
 Let's make it possible to move from the pet list screen to the pet detail screen.
-- Select the Group that contains the components for the first pet in the Pet List screen, and click ADD ACTION -> Link -> PetDetail
+- Select the Group that contains the components for the first pet in the Pet List screen, and click "ADD ACTION" -> "Link" -> [PetDetailScreenName]

 ![bg right h:450px](images/2021-10-22-03-31-30.png)

 ---
-- Let's check the display on the preview screen.
+- Preview the appearance of the Pet Detail screen.

-The UI of the pet detail screen is now ready.
+The pet detail screen seems OK.
 ![bg right h:700px](images/2021-10-22-04-07-06.png)

 ---
-###### Weight record screen
+###### Weight Record screen
 - A graph showing the transition in weight is displayed.
 - You can enter your pet's current weight.
-- You can add your pet's weight by pressing the button
+- You can add your pet's weight by pressing the button.

-Let's create this screen
+Let's create this screen.
 ![bg right h:700px](images/2021-10-22-16-42-42.png)

 ---
 - To create a Chart, we need to prepare a database, which will be explained in the next lecture.
-- This time,  paste the Chart image instead using actual chart.
+- This time, paste the Chart image instead of using actual chart.
-  - I'll share the image with you via Slack.
+  - I'll share the Chart image with you via Slack.
   (You can also take a screenshot of the image on the right and use it)
 ![bg right h:350px](images/pet-weight-log-chart.png)

 ---
-- Add an Image from ADD COMPONENT and upload the Chart image!
+- Add an Image from ADD COMPONENT and upload the Chart image.
 ![bg right h:500px](images/2021-10-22-16-33-13.png)

 ---
-- Add Text Input from ADD COMPONENT
+- Add "Text Input" from ADD COMPONENT.
-- Change Type to Number.
+- Change "Type" to "Number".
-- Change Placeholder to Enter current weight
+- Change "Placeholder" to "Enter current weight".
 ![bg right h:500px](images/2021-10-22-16-35-03.png)

 ---
-- Add a Text from ADD COMPONENT
+- Add a "Text" from ADD COMPONENT.
-- Change the value to Weight(kg)
+- Change the value to "Weight(kg)".
 ![bg right h:500px](images/2021-10-22-16-35-39.png)

 ---
--  add Button from ADD COMPONENT
+- Add "Button" from ADD COMPONENT.
--  change Text to Add.
+- Change Text to "Add".
 ![bg right h:500px](images/2021-10-22-16-36-06.png)

 ---
- set up a lead line from the pet detail screen to the weight record screen
+Set up a link from the pet detail screen to the weight record screen.
-- Set up a link to the weight record screen with Click Action for the Group containing Text:'Weight Log' in the pet detail screen.
+- Set up a link to the weight record screen with "Click Action" of the Group containing "Text:'Weight Log'" in the pet detail screen.
 ![bg right h:500px](images/2021-10-22-12-40-18.png)

 ---
--  check the display on the preview screen.
+Let's preview the screen.

-This is the UI for the weight record screen.
+The weight record screen seems OK.
 ![bg right h:700px](images/2021-10-22-16-42-42.png)

 ---
-We have created all UI for the app :tada:
+We have created all UI for the sample app :tada:

 ![h:383px](images/2021-10-20-06-09-56.png)![h:383px](images/2021-10-20-06-16-03.png)![h:383px](images/2021-10-22-02-23-09.png)![h:384px](images/2021-10-22-02-40-24.png)![h:383px](images/2021-10-22-04-07-06.png)![h:383px](images/2021-10-22-16-42-42.png)

 ---
 #### URL for cloning
-- You can clone the application from the following URL, and use it to check your answers https://previewer.adalo.com/014fd9d1-80c6-4325-899a-d943e778c865
+- You can clone the application from the following URL, and use it to check completed version. https://previewer.adalo.com/014fd9d1-80c6-4325-899a-d943e778c865

 ![bg right h:400px](images/2021-10-22-17-31-06.png)

 ---
 ## Exercise
-- Create your own screen that will be the transition destination for Link 2 on the pet details screen.
+- Create your own screen that will be the transition destination for "Link 2" on the pet details screen.
-  - When you are done, share the URL on Slack for everyone to see!
+  - When you are done, share the URL on Slack to make it available for everyone .

 ![bg right h:500px](images/2021-10-22-18-37-12.png)

 ---
-#### Notes on the exercise
+#### Notes about the exercise
-- Components and Screens with "List" in their names may be difficult to use because they need to be connected to the database, which we will discuss in the next lecture.
+- Components and Screens named "xxxxList" may be difficult to use because they need to be connected to the database, which will be explained in the next lecture.
-  - If you can't solve this problem by yourself, we recommend you to substitute them with something else today.
+  - If you face a problem and can't solve by yourself, I recommend you to avoid using "xxxxList" for today.
-- While the NoCode tool allows you to create apps easily, it may not allow you to achieve complex UI and functions!
+- While the NoCode tool allows you to create apps easily, it may not allow you to achieve complex UI and functions.
-  - If you are stuck, think about how you can achieve what you want to do with a simple UI and functionality.
+  - If you are stuck, think about how you can achieve what you want to do with a simple UI and functions.
-    - For example: don't include too many components in one screen, separate screens, etc.
+    - For example: Avoid including too many components in one screen(separate them into multiple screens).

 ---
 #### Presentation of exercise results
 (If there is enough time)

-Would you like to present the screens you made in the exercise?
+Would you like to present the app you made in the exercise?

 ---
 ## Summary
-- In this lecture, we introduced Adalo and created the UI of an application based on a pet health management application.
+- In this lecture, we learned about Adalo and created the UI of the pet health management application.
   - We used only simple components that do not require a database.
-- In the next lecture, we will continue to use Adalo to build a database that matches the UI we created this time, so that we can manipulate data from the app.
+- In the next lecture, we will continue to use Adalo to build a database that matches the UI we created today, and make it possible to manipulate data from the app.
   - By using a database, various functions can be realized and the UI can be easily created.
-Enjoy!
+I hope you'll enjoy it!

 ---
 # That's all!